4 Exploratory Visualizations

 A drawback of the box plot is that it is not effective at identifying distributions that have multiple peaks or modes.
 As an example, let’s now look at the distribution of ridership at the Clark/Lake station (Figure 4.3).
 Part (a) of this figure is a histogram of the data.
 To create a histogram, the data is binned into equal regions of the variable’s value.
 The number of samples are counted in each region, and a bar is created with the height of the frequency (or percentage) of samples in that region.
 Like box plots, histograms are simple to create, and these figures offer the ability to see additional distributional characteristics.
 In the ridership distribution, there are two peaks, which could represent two different mechanisms that affect ridership.
 The box plot (b) is unable to capture this important nuance.
 To achieve a compact visualization of the distribution that retains histogram-like characteristics, Hintze and Nelson (1998) developed the violin plot.
 This plot is created by generating a density or distribution of the data and its mirror image.
 Figure 4.3 (c) is the violin plot, where we can now see the two distinct peaks in ridership distribution.
 The lower quartile, median, and upper quartile can be added to a violin plot to also consider this information in the overall assessment of the distribution.

 These data will be analyzed in several chapters.
 Given the range of the daily ridership numbers, there was some question as to whether the outcome should be modeled in the natural units or on the log scale.
 On one hand, the natural units makes interpretation of the results easier since the RMSE would be in terms of riders.
-However, if the outcome were transformed prior to modeling, it would ensure than negative ridership could not be predicted.
+However, if the outcome were transformed prior to modeling, it would ensure that negative ridership could not be predicted.
 The bimodal nature of these data, as well as distributions of ridership for each year that have a longer tail on the right made this decision difficult.
 In the end, a handful of models were fit both ways to make the determination.
-The models computed in the natural units appeared to have slightly better performance and, for this reason, all models were analyzed without a transformation of the response (as see in Figure 1.7).
+The models computed in the natural units appeared to have slightly better performance and, for this reason, all models were analyzed without a transformation of the response.